allegroai/clearml-docs/docs/getting_started/main.md

 ## Who We Are
 ClearML is supported by you :heart: and by the team behind [allegro.ai](https://www.allegro.ai), where we build even more MLOps for enterprise companies.

-You can contribute, ask questions, and get involved in a whole manner of ways.
-See **** Your contributions are always welcome.
+Join the ClearML community!
+Your contributions, questions, and input are always welcome.
 For more information, see [Community Resources](../community.md)